Culture in Dortmund: from Gothic architecture to industrial art

 Theatres and stages in Dortmund

 You can see award-winning plays at the Schauspiel city theatre.
 The Opera House is renowned for its modern productions of classic pieces.
 If you come to Dortmund with the children then check out what is on offer at the Children’s Opera in the Children’s and Youth Theatre.
-If you are in Dortmund with the kids during the pre-Christmas season, make sure you get tickets for the Schmuddels children’s romp at the Fletch Bizzel Theatre!

 You can experience high culture in the Konzerthaus, where the concert hall boasts excellent acoustics.
 Here, both stars of the classical music scene as well as contemporary acts grace the stage.
 This concert hall is also home to the Dortmund Philharmonic Orchestra.